-- $The \$ (3,457) \ million \ impact of \ NAIC \ reform \ and \ other \ related \ changes \ in \ the \ US \ in \ full \ year \ 2019 \ related \ to \ the \ implementation \ of \ the \ National \ Association \ of \ Insurance \ Commissioners'$ (NAIC) changes to the US statutory reserve and capital framework for variable annuities, early-adopted by Jackson at 31 December 2019.
-As part of the implementation of these changes, and the statutory reserve and capital framework for variable annuities, early-adopted by Jackson at 31 December 2019.
-As part of the implementation of these changes, and the statutory reserve and capital framework for variable annuities, early-adopted by Jackson at 31 December 2019.
-As part of the implementation of these changes, and the statutory reserve and capital framework for variable annuities, early-adopted by Jackson at 31 December 2019.
-As part of the implementation of these changes, and the statutory reserve and capital framework for variable annuities, early-adopted by Jackson at 31 December 2019.
-As part of the implementation of these changes, and the statutory reserve and capital framework for variable annuities, early-adopted by Jackson at 31 December 2019.
-As part of the implementation of the statutory reserve and capital framework for variable annuities, early-adopted by Jackson at 31 December 2019.
-As part of the implementation of the statutory reserve and capital framework for variable and the statutory reserve and capital framework for variable and the statutory reserve and capital framework for variable and the statutory reserve and capital framework for variable and the statutory reserve and capital framework for variable and the statutory reserve and capital framework for variable and the statutory reserve and the statutory reserve and the statutory reserve and capital framework for variable and the statutory reserve and capital framework for variable and the statutory reserve and capital framework for variable and the statutory reserve and capital framework for variable and the statutory reserve and theenhancements were made to the model used to allow for hedging within US statutory reporting, which were subsequently utilised within EEV to update the allowance for the long-term cost of hedging under EEV economic assumptions, alongside a number of other changes following the NAIC reform with the objective of bringing the EEV free surplus more in line with the US statutory basis of reporting.
-Subsequent changes to the approach to the long term cost of hedging allowance for EEV reporting in 2020 are included within economic assumption changes. - Discontinued operations for 2019 related to the UK and Europe operations (M&G plc) that were demerged from the Group in October 2019.
-The demerger dividend in specie of M&G plc $was recorded at the fair value of M\&G plc at the date of the demerger on 18 \ October 2019.
-The difference between the fair value and its carrying value, together with profit earned up to$ the date of the demerger were recorded as loss for the year from the discontinued UK and Europe operations in 2019. - $Intra-group\ dividends\ represent\ dividends\ that\ have\ been\ declared\ in\ the\ year.\ Investment\ in\ operations\ reflects\ movements\ in\ share\ capital.$ - In 2020, the \$(1,112) million relates to the equity investment by Athene into the US business as described in note D1.2 of the IFRS basis results. - Based on the number of issued shares at 31 December 2020 of 2,609 million shares (31 December 2019: 2,601 million shares), and weighted average number of issued shares at 31 December 2020 of 2,609 million shares in 2020 (2019: 2,587 million shares).
+- (i) The \$(3,457) million impact of NAIC reform and other related changes in the US in full year 2019 related to the implementation of the National Association of Insurance Commissioners' (NAIC) changes to the US statutory reserve and capital framework for variable annuities, early-adopted by Jackson at 31 December 2019.
+As part of the implementation of these changes, enhancements were made to the model used to allow for hedging within US statutory reporting, which were subsequently utilised within EEV to update the allowance for the long-term cost of hedging under EEV economic assumptions, alongside a number of other changes following the NAIC reform with the objective of bringing the EEV free surplus more in line with the US statutory basis of reporting.
+Subsequent changes to the approach to the long-term cost of hedging allowance for EEV reporting in 2020 are included within economic assumption changes. - (ii) Discontinued operations for 2019 related to the UK and Europe operations (M&G plc) that were demerged from the Group in October 2019.
+The demerger dividend in specie of M&G plc was recorded at the fair value of M&G plc at the date of the demerger on 18 October 2019.
+The difference between the fair value and its carrying value, together with profit earned up to the date of the demerger were recorded as loss for the year from the discontinued UK and Europe operations in 2019. - (iii) Intra-group dividends represent dividends that have been declared in the year.
+Investment in operations reflects movements in share capital. (iv) In 2020, the \$(1,112) million relates to the equity investment by Athene into the US business as described in note D1.2 of the IFRS basis results. - (v) Based on the number of issued shares at 31 December 2020 of 2,609 million shares (31 December 2019: 2,601 million shares), and weighted average number of issued shares of 2,597 million shares in 2020 (2019: 2,587 million shares).